Skip to main content

 By Clark Bellar

 (April 23, 2015) — University of Kentucky doctoral student Nate Millington recently received the U.S. Department of Education's Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship and will travel to São Paulo, Brazil, this June to study flooding and its effects on the city's urban design and its people.
-Millington will study at the University of São Paulo (USP) and
+Millington will study at the University of São Paulo (USP) and will return March 2016.

 By Whitney Harder